 Director of Civic Engagement

 Sister Janice is the Founder and Director of Casa San José, which provides critical social services to Latino community members and organizes to promote integration, acceptance, and political change in support of immigrant communities.
-Sister Janice is a Catholic religious sister with the Sisters of St. Joseph of Baden, a Catholic congregation of vowed women who are dedicated to loving and serving God and neighbour rooted in prayer, community living, and the Gospel.
+Sister Janice is a Catholic religious sister with the Sisters of St. Joseph of Baden, a Catholic congregation of vowed women who are dedicated to loving and serving God and neighbor rooted in prayer, community living, and the Gospel.
 Sister Janice has worked in Latin America, educating and organizing community members to think critically about power structures, oppression and political engagement.
 In the U.S., Sister Janice worked for decades as a religion teacher and principal at Catholic elementary schools in the Pittsburgh region.
 She is a member of the Advisory Council on Immigrants and Internationals for the Department of Human Services of Allegheny County, collaborates with the Labor Council for Latin American Advancement activities, is a supervisor for Immigrant Services and Connections, was part of the Latino Needs Assessment Process in Allegheny County, and is a member of the Pennsylvania Immigrant and Citizenship Coalition as well as The City of Pittsburgh’s Welcoming Committee Steering Committee.

 Sister Janice has received numerous awards for her extraordinary service.
 Among those are: the Community Service Award in 2014 and 2017 from the Turkish Cultural Center of Pittsburgh, 2014 Dignity & Respect Champion given by the Greater Pittsburgh Dignity & Respect Campaign Council, United Way’s 2016 Be There Award for supporting the region’s children, the 2016 El Sol Award from the Hispanic Attorneys Committee of the Allegheny Bar Association, the Michael McGrady Award for Service at the Art Rooney Awards Dinner in 2017, and the OHTLI Award for 2017 given by the Secretariat of the Mexican Government for service to the Mexican community in the US.